 Choosing the right radio is one of the most important decisions in the life of a new amateur radio operator or more specifically a ‘Ham’.
-There can be many options in the market that can blur your thoughts and can lead you to choosing the wrong equipment for your first usage.
+There can be many options in the market that can blur your thoughts and can lead you to choose the wrong equipment for your first usage.

 This choice can destroy your experience completely and you might never return to operating a Ham radio again.
 Sometimes the views of others can also change your mind drastically about your purchase.